Ecotrust/madrona/docs/async_app.rst

     from my_app import tasks
     url = request.META['PATH_INFO']
-    begin_process(tasks.add, task_args=(3,5), polling_url=url)
+    status_text, task_id = tasks.check_status_or_begin(tasks.add, task_args=(3,5), polling_url=url)

 The advantage to this url strategy is that there is often a one-to-one correlation between a url and an expected result.
-When the same url is accessed, such as ``<your-domain>/add/3/5/``, ``async`` methods can be used to help determine whether the process associated with that url has completed and can be retrieved for the user, or whether the process is still running and the user should receive some sort of 'process is still running...' message.
-For the most part, methods in the ``async`` app have been configured to use both task ids and polling urls as identifiers to a process.
+When the same url is accessed, such as ``<your-domain>/add/3/5/``, ``async`` methods can be used to help determine whether the process associated with that url has already been completed and can be retrieved for the user (without running the process again), or whether the process is still running and the user should receive some sort of 'process is still running...' message.
+For the most part, methods in the ``async`` app have been configured to use both task ids and polling urls as identifiers (or keys) to a process.

 A common flow of control may be as follows: